moonstar-x/discord-downtime-notifier/README.md

 You can now go back to your app's *Overview*, make sure you disable the *web* dyno and enable the *bot* dyno.
 Your bot should now be up and running.
 Remember you can always check your bot's console if you access the *View Logs* in the *More* dropdown menu.

 ## Usage:
-On its current state, the bot does not have an *usage*, you simply turn it on and forget about it.
+On its current state, the bot does not have an *usage*, you simply turn it on and forget about it

-## To Do:
-* This bot should work for multiple servers and multiple bots inside each server.
-* If possible, server ID shouldn't be required by the user.
-* Something I could also add would be that the message this bot sends may also be directed to an user (ideally the bot's manager) or maybe even to a role.

 ## Author:
 This bot was made by [moonstar-x](https://github.com/moonstar-x).